willc-1/ECE484_MP3v2/README.md

 ## Another locolization tryout: Vertical edge detection using camera
 - Implemented camera_processing script for extracting vertical edge information in the environment
 - Added testing scripts for edge detection functionality
+- Note: Not working ideally since lack of feature information in gazebo ECEB environment.
+Need to update more features to extract